RezEnayati/PizzaGuysFoodCost/README.md

 ## Current Development
 🚧 Features currently in development:
-- [ ] Costs For create your own items.
+- [ ] Costs For create your own items
 - [ ] Caching
 - [ ] Unit Tests